 Yes.
-If it is not feasible to rerun the DAC models, it may be possible to recalculate DAC by applying a ratio approach.
+If it is not feasible to rerun the DAC models, it may be possible to recalculate DAC by applying a ratio approach, as follows.
 As long as the denominator of the amortization ratio is unchanged (see questions 9 and 10 below), and there have been no loss recognition or recoverability issues in the past, the current DAC balance of each cohort may be reduced based on the proportion of revised deferrable expenses to original deferrable expenses.
-(If ASC 944-30-55-11 (SOP 05-1) adjustments to deferrable expenses were material, i.e., due to a large policy replacement program, the actuary may need to adjust cohort deferrable expenses before applying the reduction.)
+The actuary may need to consider any material adjustments related to ASC 944-30-55-11 (SOP 05-1) before applying the reduction.